Miiko Albornoz

-Miiko Martín Albornoz Inola ([ˈmiko alβoɾˈnos]; born 30 November 1990) is a Chilean professional footballer who plays as a left-back for Danish 1st Division club Vejle Boldklub.
+Miiko Martín Albornoz Inola ([ˈmiko alβoɾˈnos]; born 30 November 1990) is a Chilean professional footballer who plays as a left-back.

 Born in Sweden, Albornoz started his professional career with IF Brommapojkarna before joining Malmö FF with whom he won the 2013 and 2014 Allsvenskan titles.
 He then moved on to play in Germany for Hannover 96.
 A youth player for Sweden, he opted to play his senior international football for Chile and was a part of Chile's 2014 World Cup and 2015 Copa América squads.

 Club career

 Brommapojkarna

 Albornoz began his career at four years of age at IF Brommapojkarna where he played his way through various youth teams before he joined the first team in 2007.
 He played his first match in 2008 in Superettan, the second tier of the Swedish football league system.
 He played his first Allsvenskan match in 2009.